Assessment and examinations

 MRCPCH pass rates can be viewed online.

-The examinations currently consist of the Part 1 written paper, the Part 2 written paper and the Clinical Examination.
-The Part 1 examination is devised of two separate papers; Parts 1a and 1b.
-The Part 2 examination is one examination split across two papers.
+The examinations currently consist of the Foundation of Practise (FOP), Theory and Science (TAS)and Applied Knowledge in Practise (AKP) written papers and the Clinical Examination.
+The FOP and TAS written examinations are normally held on and can be sat on the same day.
+Both papers are two and a half hours in length.
+The AKP written examination is one examination split across two papers.
+Both papers are sat on the same day and both are two and a half hours in length.
 The final element of the MRCPCH examinations is the MRCPCH Clinical Examination.
 The MRCPCH Clinical Examination is a practical examination that is split across 10 clinical stations.
 Ordinary Membership of the College is achieved by successfully completing all examination elements of the MRCPCH.
 Trainees are expected to complete the Membership Examinations before the end of ST3 and before beginning Level 2 training.

-Presently the natural progression for trainees through the Membership Examinations is that the Part 1 paper must be passed before the Part 2 paper can be sat.
-It is only after the Part 2 paper has been passed that the trainee can progress to the Clinical Examination.
+Presently the natural progression for trainees through the Membership Examinations is that all written exam components must be passed before the MRCPCH Clinical can be sat.
+Written papers can, however, be sat in any order.
 There are three sittings of each type of membership examination a year.

 Before applying for any written examination please read and download MRCPCH Written Examination Changes 2013 here.